precisely/gene-panel-curation/genes/TRPM3.md

 <# A70542500G #>
   <Variant hgvs="NC_000009.12:g.70542500G>A" name="A70542500G">

-    This variant is a change at a specific point in the  gene from adenine (A) to guanine (G) resulting in incorrect thirteen function.
+    This variant is a change at a specific point in the TRPM3 gene from adenine (A) to guanine (G) resulting in incorrect protein function.
 This substitution of a single nucleotide is known as a missense variant.

   </Variant>
 <# C71402258T #>